A Former Slave's Dream Of Freedom Lives On In Allensworth, California

 Allensworth was supposed to solve those problems as a utopian black community.

-Looking out from the library you can see the First Baptist Church.
+Looking out from the library you could see the First Baptist Church.
 A brown building was the home of the Philips family.
 Off to the left is the Colonel’s home.
-There was a school house a hotel, and a general store.
+There was a school house a hotel, a general store, and fertile land as far as the eye could see.

 So what would a typical day in Allentown be like?